-With the T6, VW made significant measures to reduce road and engine noise when compared to the T5.
+With the T6, VW made significant measures to reduce noise when compared to the T5.
 Even at low speeds, there’s little wind, road and engine noise – perfect for long, cruisy journeys.
-They also improved the gear transition on the T6 vs. T5, meaning smoother gear changes and a more refined, comfortable driving experience.
+They also improved the gear transition on the T6 vs. T5, meaning you get a smoother, more comfortable driving experience.

 VW Transporter Safety

-As well as the ARP (Anti-roll Protection), Ready Alert Brake, Rain Brake Support, Hill Start Assist and trailer stabilisation that you get with the T5, the T6 has some important added safety features.
+As well as the Anti-Roll Protection (ARP), Rain Brake Support, Ready Alert Brake and Hill Start Assist that you get with the T5, the T6 has some important added safety features.

 VW Transporter Interior

-On the T6 (specifically on the Highline model), the dash has some 21st-century perks.
-A 5-inch touchscreen display, Bluetooth connectivity, USB port, heated windscreen and automatic driving light control are all great additions for long drives and modern van life.
+On the T6 (specifically on the Highline model), you get some 21st-century perks.
+A 5-inch touchscreen, Bluetooth, USB port and heated windscreen are all great additions for long drives and modern van life.

-But the T5 boasts some modern perks too, such as parking sensors, colour-coded bumpers, alloy wheels, DAB digital radio and leather multifunction steering wheel – all of which you get on the T6 too.
+But the T5 boasts some modern perks too, such as parking sensors, colour-coded bumpers, alloy wheels, digital radio and multifunction steering wheel – all of which you get on the T6 too.

 VW Transporter Technical Comparison

 Despite minor variations between the two models, the T6 is more of a facelift than an update on the T5.
 Technically, the two are very similar.

 Both models have the same body and therefore, the internal and external dimensions are more or less the same.
 The two vehicles also have similar engine outputs, load options and payloads, so from a technical perspective, you can’t go wrong with the T5 or T6.